Hezbollah: Involvement in the Syrian Civil War

 In January 2013, a weapons convoy carrying SA-17 anti-aircraft missiles to Hezbollah was destroyed allegedly by the Israeli Air Force.
-A nearby research center for chemical weapons was also damaged.
+A nearby research centre for chemical weapons was also damaged.
 A similar attack on weapons destined for Hezbollah occurred in May of the same year.

 The leaders of the March 14 alliance and other prominent Lebanese figures called on Hezbollah to end its involvement in Syria and said it is putting Lebanon at risk.
-Subhi al-Tufayli, Hezbollah's former leader, said, "Hezbollah should not be defending the criminal regime that kills its own people and that has never fired a shot in defense of the Palestinians."
-He said, "those Hezbollah fighters who are killing children and terrorizing people and destroying houses in Syria will go to hell."
+Subhi al-Tufayli, Hezbollah's former leader, said, "Hezbollah should not be defending the criminal regime that kills its own people and that has never fired a shot in defence of the Palestinians."
+He said, "those Hezbollah fighters who are killing children and terrorising people and destroying houses in Syria will go to hell."

 The Consultative Gathering, a group of Shia and Sunni leaders in Baalbek-Hermel, also called on Hezbollah not to "interfere" in Syria.
 They said, "Opening a front against the Syrian people and dragging Lebanon to war with the Syrian people is very dangerous and will have a negative impact on the relations between the two."
-Walid Jumblatt, leader of the Progressive Socialist Party, also called on Hezbollah to end its involvement and claimed that, "Hezbollah is fighting inside Syria with orders from Iran."
+Walid Jumblatt, leader of the Progressive Socialist Party, also called on Hezbollah to end its involvement, and claimed that, "Hezbollah is fighting inside Syria with orders from Iran."

 Egyptian President Mohamed Morsi condemned Hezbollah by saying, "We stand against Hezbollah in its aggression against the Syrian people.
 There is no space or place for Hezbollah in Syria."
 Support for Hezbollah among the Syrian public has weakened since the involvement of Hezbollah and Iran in propping up the Assad regime during the civil war.

-On 12 May 2013, Hezbollah with the Syrian army attempted to retake part of Qusayr.
+On 12 May 2013, Hezbollah with the Syrian army attempted to retake part of Al-Qusayr.
 In Lebanon, there has been "a recent increase in the funerals of Hezbollah fighters" and "Syrian rebels have shelled Hezbollah-controlled areas".

 On 25 May 2013, Nasrallah announced that Hezbollah is fighting in the Syrian Civil War against Islamic extremists and "pledged that his group will not allow Syrian militants to control areas that border Lebanon".
 He confirmed that Hezbollah was fighting in the strategic Syrian town of Al-Qusayr on the same side as Assad's forces.
-In the televised address, he said, "If Syria falls in the hands of America, Israel and the takfiris, the people of our region will go into a dark period."
+In the televised address, he said, "If Syria falls in the hands of the US, Israel and the takfiris, the people of our region will go into a dark period."

 Involvement in Iranian-led intervention in Iraq

-Beginning in July 2014, Hezbollah sent an undisclosed number of technical advisers and intelligence analysts to Baghdad in support of the Iranian intervention in Iraq (2014–present).
+Beginning in July 2014, Hezbollah sent an undisclosed number of technical advisers and intelligence analysts to Baghdad in support of the Iranian intervention in Iraq.
 Shortly thereafter, Hezbollah commander Ibrahim al-Hajj was reported killed in action near Mosul.